t-karasova/grs-samples-python/tutorial_boosting.md

 pip install google-cloud-retail
 ```

-**Tip**: Click the copy button on the side of the code box to later paste the command in the Cloud Shell terminal and run it.
+**Tip**: Click the copy button on the side of the code box to paste the command in the Cloud Shell terminal and run it.

 ## Boosting by one criterion